ibayer/fastFM/README.rst

    :target: https://travis-ci.org/ibayer/fastFM

 This repository allows you to use Factorization Machines in **Python** (2.7 & 3.x) with the well known **scikit-learn API**.
-All performance critical code as been written in C and wrapped with Cython. fastFM provides stochastic gradient descent (SGD) and coordinate descent (CD) optimization routines as well as Markov Chain Monte Carlo (MCMC) for Bayesian inference.
+All performance critical code has been written in C and wrapped with Cython. fastFM provides stochastic gradient descent (SGD) and coordinate descent (CD) optimization routines as well as Markov Chain Monte Carlo (MCMC) for Bayesian inference.
 The solvers can be used for regression, classification and ranking problems.
 Detailed usage instructions can be found in the `online documentation  <http://ibayer.github.io/fastFM>`_ and on `arXiv <http://arxiv.org/abs/1505.00641>`_.

 Supported Operating Systems
 ---------------------------
 fastFM has a continuous integration / testing servers (Travis) for **Linux (Ubuntu 14.04 LTS)** and **OS X Mavericks**.
-Other OS are not actively supported.
+Other OSs are not actively supported.

 Usage
 -----